with communitarian lifestyle & love-style

 After the communitarian’s personal mission statement is complete and crafted in such a way that it inspires the writer and those with whom it is shared, it is now time to put the commitments into action.
 As a general rule, communitarians learn their personal mission statements by heart and keep it with them at all times, referring to its central tenets throughout the day.
 The personal mission statement is also often written on the first page of a journal or daily planner, as well as, commonly made into poster form and placed in a prominent place within a personal space.

-Completing of the personal mission statement, provides the first step towards moving into alignment with planned action that sends the communitarians in the direction of achieving a purposeful and productive personal and collaborative life.
-Through guidance and mentoring in this phase of communitarian association, communitarians learn to take charge of their own path and ultimately the rate of progress toward their stated goals.
+Completing the personal mission statement provides the first step towards moving into alignment with planned action that sends the communitarian in the direction of achieving a purposeful and productive personal and collaborative role in life.
+Through guidance and mentoring in this phase of association, communitarians learn to take charge of their own path and ultimately the rate of progress toward their stated goals.